+XXIX.
+APPENDIX Breadth Requirements

-APPENDIX Breadth requirement Breadth requirement policy
+Breadth requirement policy

-Students admitted to an M.S. program with one or two required courses must meet the requirement before the Master's is awarded; students with more than two required courses must complete at least two before the Master's is awarded.
+Students admitted to an MS program with one or two required courses must meet the requirement before the Master's is awarded; students with more than two required courses must complete at least two before the Master's is awarded.
 All breadth requirements must be completed prior to reaching Ph.D. dissertator status.